-Dundee & Aberdeen trial evening game
+Why will Dundee v Aberdeen kick off at 18:00?

-Dundee and Aberdeen to trial Saturday evening kick-off
+Why Dundee and Aberdeen are trialling Saturday evening kick-off

 Last updated on .From the section Scottish Premiership